D-E-E-P-Impact/brute-force-script/README.md

 def main():
     # Prompt user for SSH connection details
-    hostname = input("Enter the hostname or IP address of the remote server (default: 192.168.50.30): ") or '192.168.50.30' username = input("Enter your username (default: will): ") or 'will' password = input("Enter your password (press Enter to skip): ")
+    hostname = input("Enter the hostname or IP address of the remote server (default: X.X.X.X): ") or 'X.X.X.X' username = input("Enter your username (default: XXX): ") or 'XXX' password = input("Enter your password (press Enter to skip): ")

     if password: